 Zaria Kaduna State, Nigeria Travel Guide

-Zaria experiences a tropical savanna climate, marked by distinct wet and dry seasons.
+Zaria experiences a tropical savanna climate, defined by distinct wet and dry seasons.
 This pattern shapes the ideal times for travel.
 Average temperatures generally range from 30°C to 38°C (86°F to 100°F) for highs, and 18°C to 24°C (64°F to 75°F) for lows.

 The period Of december to february